-Our first destination on the E slope was the excellent Wild Sumaco Lodge.
-On my first trip to Ecuador there were no easily accessible birding localities in the foothills of the E slope so I was looking forward to our time here as the forests around Wild Sumaco are home to a number of localised birds which can be searched for from a great trail network.
+Our first destination on the east slope was the excellent Wild Sumaco Lodge.
+On my first trip to Ecuador there were no easily accessible birding localities in the foothills of the east slope so I was looking forward to our time here as the forests around Wild Sumaco are home to a number of localised birds which can be searched for from a great trail network.
 We discovered on arrival that the forests had gone comparatively quiet over the previous couple of weeks but we still managed to dig out some great birds during our two and a half day stay.

 The view from the balcony at Wild Sumaco with Antisana in the distance.

 Numerous good birds can be seen around the lodge itself and among the selection of hummingbirds were such spectacular species as Rufous-vented Whitetip, Napo Sabrewing, Gould’s Jewelfront and Wire-crested Thorntail.